cromulentScientist/k3sSpark/spark-submit/spark-submit-method.md

 - a Docker container image containing Spark binaries (>=2.3) are required.

 ## Creating Docker image
-To start, download a [Spark dist](http://spark.apache.org/downloads.html/).
+To start, download a [Spark dist](https://spark.apache.org/downloads.html/).
 Then use the included `docker-image-tool` to build a Docker image, e.g.:
 ```sh
 ./bin/docker-image-tool.sh -t <tag> build
 ```
 When finished, push the image to a repository that is accessable from the Kubernetes cluster.

-## Grant permissions
+## Granting permissions
 To enable Spark to launch jobs in the Kubernetes cluster, use a Kubernetes service account.
 And create roles and role bindings to authenticate the account.
-For example, create a `.yaml` file:
+For example, create a `.yaml` file like below:
 ```yaml
 apiVersion: v1
 kind: ServiceAccount